Mark-Phillipson/voiceitems/README.md

 **Maintain and edit lists with voice control via Cursorless extension - apply filters, sorts, and navigate easily.**

-VoiceItems provides a sidebar tree view for filtering, sorting, and navigating text-based lists while preserving full Cursorless editing capabilities in the original text editor.
+VoiceItems provides quick-pick and editor-based navigation for lists in the current document while preserving full Cursorless editing capabilities in the original text editor.
 Perfect for managing tasks, todo lists, and any structured text files.

 ## Features